Back to School Sale: $100 OFF Sitewide Shop now

 Associated Symptoms and Additional Indicators Fever, flu-like symptoms, history of fluid exchange, enlarged lymph nodes, headache, burning micturition.
 History of hair removal, irritation, and redness

-In addition to these features, take a look at herpes vs. ingrown hair photos to be clear about how both look.
+In addition to these features, compare photos of herpes and ingrown hair to see how both look.

 Differentiating Ingrown Hair from Herpes